|Does the Social Safety net hurt minorities?

 After the Act passed, the electorate in the south went to the Republican party.
 The only exceptions to this are in 1968 when the South actually voted for George Wallace (who ran as an American Independent; a party that had very pro-segregation views) and Jimmy Carter, an evangelist from the South who unlike future Democrats, would have the backing of popular evangelists.
 You can see the voting trends for yourself below.

 In other words, the Democratic party indeed used to be the party of racists, but this changed after 1964.
-Those who attempt to tie the Democratic party to racism rely well into the past in order to claim that the Democratic party is the party of racism.
+Those who attempt to tie the Democratic party to racism rely on the past in order to claim that the Democratic party is the party of racism.

 The Republican Party begins pandering to Racism